 The different biomes in the conservatory are connected, so you walk through each one and circle back to the palm dome from the other side.
 There’s a two-story rainforest biome, a peaceful fountain lined with hanging plants, a cactus-filled desert biome, and more.

-The conservatory at BBG was not but nearly as cool.
+The conservatory at BBG was not nearly as cool.
 Don’t get me wrong: it was still interesting, and had several different biomes as well.
 But, the ceilings aren’t as tall, and the environment isn’t as well-lit.
 It feels kind of old and musty compared to the NYBG conservatory.
 The biomes are also in separate rooms all connected at the center, so it isn’t as immersive of an experience.

 2. You can bring in outside food.